Alluxio/alluxio/docs/en/contributor/Contributor-Tools.md

 $ mvn test -pl underfs/hdfs
 ```

-#### Run unit tests for HDFS UFS module with a different Hadoop version:
+#### Run unit tests for HDFS UFS module with a different Hadoop version

 ```console
 # build and run test on HDFS under storage module for Hadoop 2.7.0